 LiDAR — Light Detection and Ranging — is a remote sensing method used to examine the surface of the Earth.

 LiDAR data is extremely accurate 3D data generated from sensors on the ground or on airplanes.
-These accurate models have uses for local government planners who need detailed structural plans of the city.
+These accurate models can be used by local government planners who need detailed structural plans of the city.
 LiDAR is also regularly used by archaeologists, computer scientists, and civil engineering companies.

 - Data owner: LiDAR